-The LSCM program was found in 2014 and has been reviewed annualy.
+The ISE program was found in 2014 and has been reviewed annually.
 In 2015-2016 and 2016-2017 years, there were minor revisions of the program curriculum such as changing prerequisite courses, switching between elective and compulsory courses and the semester of study.
-Since then, the LSCM program remained unchanged to date.
+Since then, the ISE program has remained unchanged to date.
 Information of the program specification has been made known to students via the Department website and student handbooks published every new academic year.
-In order to reach more interested stakeholders and also comply to the recommended practice of AUN accreditation, this Program Specification book was published in June 2019 with a more complete information of the program and is applicable for Batch 2015-2019.
+In order to reach more interested stakeholders and also comply with the recommended practice of AUN accreditation, this Program Specification book was published in June 2019 with a more complete information of the program and is applicable for Batch 2017- 2018.